-- 4.2 This could have been avoided had the firm established an adequate practice-wide (firm-wide) risk assessment prior to November 2020, and PCPs by May 2022.
-Especially when a substantial percentage (over 60%) of the firm's fee income is derived from conveyancing, which is 'in-scope' of the MLRs 2017 (Regulation 12(1)(a)) and a high-risk area of work, as highlighted by the Government's National Risk Assessment and our Sectoral Risk Assessment, but acknowledging the firm is a small firm with only two to three fee earners undertaking 'in-scope' work. - 4.3 It was incumbent on the firm to meet the requirements in the regulations.
-The firm failed to do so.
-The public would expect a firm of solicitors to comply with its legal and regulatory obligations to protect against these risks as a bare minimum.
-This is reinforced by the warning notices we have issued, to alert the profession and those acting in scope of the MLRs 2017, to play their part in preventing and detecting money laundering and terrorist financing. - 4.4 The lack of compliance showed an AML control environment failing at the firm, and - a.
-The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules. - b.
-There has been no evidence of harm to consumers or third parties and there is now a lower risk of repetition. - c.
-The firm has assisted the SRA throughout the investigation, admitted the breaches and has shown remorse for its actions. - d.
-The firm did not financially benefit from the misconduct. - e.
-The firm recognises that it failed in its basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our inspection. - 4.5 Rule 4.1 of the SRA Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
-There is nothing within this Agreement which conflicts with what is stated in Rule 4.1 and on that basis a financial penalty is appropriate. - 4.6 In deciding the level of the financial penalty reference is made to The SRA's Approach to Setting an Appropriate Financial Penalty (first issued in August 2013 and updated in July 2022).
+4.2 This could have been avoided had the firm established an adequate practice-wide (firm-wide) risk assessment prior to closure.
+Especially when a substantial percentage (around half) of the firm's fee income was derived from conveyancing, which is 'in-scope' of the MLRs 2017 (Regulation 12(1)(a)) and a high-risk area of work, as highlighted by the Government's National Risk Assessment and our Sectoral Risk Assessment, but acknowledging the firm was a small firm with a modest turnover for the last five years of its trading and Mr Collings personally conducting most of that work.

+4.3 It was incumbent on Mr Collings and his firm to meet the requirements in the regulations and comply with the SRA Accounts Rules (that were in force at the time) and he failed to do so.
+The public would expect a solicitor to comply with his legal and regulatory obligations to protect against these risks as a bare minimum.
+This is reinforced by the warning notices we have issued, to alert the profession and those acting in scope of the MLRs 2017, to play their part in preventing and detecting money laundering and terrorist financing and to keep client monies protected.

+4.4 The lack of compliance showed an AML control environment and accounts failing at Mr Collings' firm, and:

+- a.
+The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction, and future controls, signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with anti-money laundering legislation and their professional regulatory rules. - b.
+There has been no evidence of harm to consumers or third parties and there is now a low risk of repetition in the futre, with Mr Collings' firm being closed, he is no longer dealing with transactional work or client monies and him undertaking to not conduct any legal work, from the date of this agreement, that is in scope of the MLRs 2017 (and all subsequent amendments to this legislation). - c.
+Mr Collings has assisted the SRA throughout the investigation, closed his firm, admitted the breaches and has shown remorse for his actions. - d.
+Mr Collings did not financially benefit from the misconduct. - e.
+Mr Collings recognises that he failed in his basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our forensic investigation.

+4.5 Rule 4.1 of the SRA Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors'

+profession and in legal services provided by authorised persons.
+There is nothing within this Agreement which conflicts with what is stated in Rule 4.1 and on that basis a financial penalty is appropriate.

+4.6 In deciding the level of the financial penalty reference is made to The SRA's Approach to Setting an Appropriate Financial Penalty (first issued in August 2013 and updated in July 2022).
 Following the three-step fining process, the SRA has determined the following: